UAVLight: A Benchmark for Illumination-Robust 3D Reconstruction in Unmanned Aerial Vehicle (UAV) Scenes: Data Collection

-\paragraph{Post Processing.} Following automatic data parsing, we conduct a manual quality assessment to filter out frames that are suboptimal for 3D reconstruction.
-This includes removing images affected by motion blur \cite{shan2008image}, significant over-exposure or extreme shadows that compromise feature matching \cite{micusik2006radiometric}, and those dominated by non-Lambertian or poorly-textured surfaces like large water bodies \cite{seitz2006comparison}.
-The curated set of high-quality frames is then processed using a standard SfM-based undistortion pipeline \cite{schoenberger2016sfm} to correct for lens distortions and ensure precise spatial consistency.
-This hybrid manual-automatic cleaning procedure guarantees that the final image collection is both geometrically reliable and photometrically suitable for the subsequent relighting and reconstruction evaluations.
+\textbf{Post Processing.} We perform manual filtering to remove frames affected by motion blur, extreme exposure, or poor texture (e.g., water surfaces)~\cite{shan2008image, micusik2006radiometric, seitz2006comparison}.
+The remaining images are undistorted using a standard SfM pipeline~\cite{schoenberger2016sfm}, ensuring geometric and photometric consistency for downstream evaluation.

-\paragraph{Sunlight Ground Truth.} In addition to dense pointclouds and appearance annotations, UAVLight provides the GT direction of sunlight for each time slot, as shown in \Cref{fig:scene_time}.
-Assuming sunlight as a global directional source~\cite{holdgeoffroy2019deep}, the direction is computed from the timestamp and geographic coordinates recorded during UAV acquisition, following the standard solar position algorithm~\cite{reda2008solar}.
+\textbf{Sunlight Ground Truth.} UAVLight provides per-time-slot sunlight directions (\Cref{fig:scene_time}).
+Assuming a global directional light source~\cite{holdgeoffroy2019deep}, the sun direction is computed from timestamps and GPS coordinates using the standard solar position algorithm~\cite{reda2008solar}.
+Given time \( t \), longitude \( \lambda \), and latitude \( \phi \), we compute solar altitude \( \alpha_\text{sun} \) and azimuth \( \gamma_\text{sun} \), with zenith angle \( \theta_\text{sun} = 90^\circ - \alpha_\text{sun} \).
+The unit sun direction in the local ENU frame is: